 There were several special-mission conversions of Yak-40s:

-In the early 1990s, the Yak organization floated schemes for restarting Yak-40 production with twin modern small high-bypass turbofans, one arrangement featuring the Textron Lycoming L507-1N, providing better performance and range.
-The updated Yak-40 would have modernized avionics as well, with some concepts featuring a slightly swept wing to increase efficient cruise speed.
-It was an interesting idea, but it simply didn't happen.BACK_TO_TOP
+In the early 1990s, the Yak organization floated schemes for restarting production of the Yak-40, updated twin modern small high-bypass turbofans, one arrangement featuring the Textron Lycoming L507-1N, providing better performance and range.
+The updated Yak-40 would have modernized avionics as well, with some design concepts featuring a slightly swept wing to increase efficient cruise speed.
+It was an appealing idea, but it simply didn't happen.BACK_TO_TOP

-* In the early 1970s, the Yak OKB began design work for a new jet airliner in response to an Aeroflot requirement, with specifications similar to that of the Yak-40 -- for example, operation out of unimproved airfields -- but with capacity of 100 to 120 passengers.
+* In the early 1970s, in response to an Aeroflot requirement, the Yak OKB began design work for a new jet airliner in response, with specifications similar to that of the Yak-40 -- for example, operation out of unimproved airfields -- but with capacity of 100 to 120 passengers.
 Initial design concepts resembled a scaled-up Yak-40, with straight wings but twin engines; which gradually evolved to swept wings and three engines, giving very much the appearance of a truncated Boeing 727.
-The Yak jetliner was given the designation of "Yak-42", recycling the designation of a single-engine turboprop airliner investigated a few years earlier but not built.
+The Yak jetliner was given the designation of "Yak-42", recycling the designation of a single-engine turboprop airliner investigated a few years earlier, but not built.